TrixxTraxx/LLMLab/README.md

 ### Settings

-Settings to not get syncronised or stored on the Server, they are using a Key-Value store in the browser (localStorage) to persist the settings across sessions.
+Settings are not synchronized or stored on the server.
+They use a key-value store in the browser (localStorage) to persist the settings across sessions.